bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

   propagation" wherein we symbolically match the patterns against the constructed internal-term tree.
 This may statically determine which rule we invoke and whose expression we can immediately inline.
-Or, the pattern-matching may "reach into" arguments that are ultimately bound from the entry point's original pattern, and so imply more (fallible) matching-phase execution.
-A key restriction is that this fallible matching must not depend on the return values of any constructor call, to permit the phase separation to remain.
+Or, multiple rules may potentially match, and so we need to attempt fallible matching within an inner backtracking scope.

+  Note that though this inlining can result in further internal backtracking, it will not cause the calling rule to fail; the rule is committed once we reach the right-hand side.

-  An example of both cases follows:
+  An example of several cases follows:

 ```plain